Introducing Your Guide to Kakigori

 Certain different flavors of Kakigori can run up quite a tab, primarily expensive imported fruits like mangos.
 International tourists visiting temples in Kyoto, however, will find large and elaborate concoctions with ingredients typical of more traditional Japanese sweets.

 Take the city of Uji for example: the birthplace of matcha.
 Here, the summer visitor can choose between meal-sized variations of kakigori that more closely resemble halo-halo.
 One serving might include a deliciously dark matcha syrup and condensed milk, topped with anko (sweet red bean), ice cream, eye-catching hard jellies, and even some small mochi!
 If a trip to Japan is not in the cards this summer, fear not.
+Discover our monthly Japanese snack box subscription that delivers authentic snacks from Japan straight to your door.
+You’ll definitely find mochi and ichigo strawberry pairings that go well with your summer snacks.

 How To Make Kakigori